Biography

 Conductors :

-Pascal Rophé, Fabrice Pierre, Lukas Vis, Christian Eggen, Jean-Michaël Lavoie, Bas Wiegers, Lawrence Renes, Yoichi Sugiyama, Peter Rundel, Cristian Măcelaru, Ivan Volkov, Jonathan Stockhammer and many more.
+Pascal Rophé, Fabrice Pierre, Jean-Michaël Lavoie, Bas Wiegers, Lawrence Renes, Yoichi Sugiyama, Peter Rundel, Cristian Măcelaru, Ivan Volkov, Jonathan Stockhammer, Elena Schwarz and many more.

 Soloists:

-Isao Nakamura, Dirk Rothbrust, Alexej Gerassimez, Minh-TâmNguyen, Siniti Uéno, Sun-Min Shim, Emanuela Bugatti, Roberto Fabricciani, Camilla Heutenga, Carin Levine, Maruta Staravoitava, Jeremias Schwarzer, Peter Veale, Shizuyo Oka, Oren Shevlin, Vincent Royer, Megumi Kasakawa, Matthew Lipman, Maria Pache, Midori Seiler, Anna-Victoria Baltrusch, Makiko Goto, Shoko Otani many more...
+Isao Nakamura, Dirk Rothbrust, Alexej Gerassimez, Minh-TâmNguyen, Siniti Uéno, Sun-Min Shim, Emanuela Bugatti, Roberto Fabricciani, Maruta Staravoitava, Jeremias Schwarzer, Peter Veale, Shizuyo Oka, Nicolas Altsatdt, Oren Shevlin, Vincent Royer, Megumi Kasakawa, Matthew Lipman, Maria Pache, Midori Seiler, Anna-Victoria Baltrusch, Makiko Goto, Shoko Otani many more...

 Selected Works :